 - Fewer allergy symptoms

 These observations are real.
 The open question is whether the improvements come specifically from raw feeding or from switching away from a low-quality previous diet.
 A Shepherd moved from a bottom-shelf kibble full of fillers to any higher-quality food, raw or cooked, would probably show similar improvements.
+If your dog has food allergies, the limited ingredient profiles in some raw diets may help, but an elimination diet under veterinary guidance is still the proper diagnostic path.

 The evidence favouring raw diets over high-quality cooked or kibble diets is limited.
 Most of the claimed benefits lack controlled studies.
 That does not make them false.
 It means the picture is incomplete, and honesty about that gap matters.

-What Veterinary Organisations Say
+What Veterinary Organisations Say About Raw

 The professional consensus is not neutral.
 The major authorities actively advise against raw feeding.

-The AVMA (American Veterinary Medical Association) officially discourages the feeding of raw or undercooked animal-source protein diets to dogs and cats.
 Their position cites the risk of pathogenic bacteria (Salmonella, Campylobacter, E. coli, Listeria) and highlights the risk to humans in the household, particularly children, elderly family members, and immunocompromised individuals.

 The FDA maintains a zero-tolerance policy for Salmonella, Listeria, and E. coli O157:H7 in pet food.
 Recent recalls illustrate why this matters: Performance Dog raw food was recalled for Salmonella and Listeria contamination, Darwin’s Natural Pet Products was recalled twice in 2025, and Raaw Energy was recalled in early 2026.
 These are not theoretical risks.